sdnfv/openNetVM/docs/source/cloudlabtutorial/index.rst

 - For "select a profile" you can choose the desired profile (onvm is the most updated/recommended)

+    If you don't have access to the GW profiles, you can find it `here <https://www.cloudlab.us/p/GWCloudLab/onvm>`_

 - For "parameterize" use 1 host, and for node type, you can keep it as is or select a different one.

-    If you're running into trouble runnign the manager, selecting the c220g5 node may assist you
+    If you're running into trouble running the manager, selecting the c220g5 node may assist you

 - For "finalize" you can just click next